Kanaries/pygwalker/docs/JUPYTER_EXTENSION_POC_TEST.md

-# JupyterLab 4 Extension — Round 1 POC Test
+# JupyterLab 4 / Notebook 7 Extension — Round 1 POC Test

 This is the deterministic acceptance test for the Round 1 “bicycle” in [`JUPYTER_EXTENSION_ROADMAP.md`](JUPYTER_EXTENSION_ROADMAP.md).
 It exercises a real